 Debt vs GDP

 The primary measuring stick that we use to measure the sustainability of the U.S. debt level is the Debt vs GDP ratio.
 This ratio compares the total debt of the U.S. versus how much the U.S. economy produces in one year.
-Think of it like an individual.
-If I told you that someone has $100,000 in credit card debit, your initial reaction may be “wow, that’s a lot of debt”.
-But then what if I told you that individual makes $1,000,000 per year in income?
-That level of debt is probably sustainable for that person since it’s only 10% of their gross earnings, whereas that amount of credit card debt would render someone who makes $50,000 per year bankrupt.
+Think of it as an individual.
+If I told you that someone has $100,000 in credit card debt, your initial reaction may be “wow, that’s a lot of debt”.
+But then what if I told you that an individual makes $1,000,000 per year in income?
+That level of debt is probably sustainable for that person since it’s only 10% of their gross earnings, whereas that amount of credit card debt would render someone who makes $50,000 per year bankrupt and they would have to find out how to get a credit card with no credit.

 Our total gross federal deficit just eclipsed $21 trillion dollars.
 That’s Trillion with a “T”.
 From January through March 2018, GDP in the U.S. was running at an annual rate of $19.965 trillion dollars (Source: The Balance).
 Based on the 2018 Q1 data our debt vs GDP ratio is approximately 105%.
 That’s big number.